 Should Your Community Install Car Charging Stations for Electric Cars

 As more Americans switch from gasoline vehicles to electric vehicles (EVs), they need a convenient, reliable way to charge their cars at home.
 To meet that demand, more and more residential properties are installing EV charging stations.
 As an added benefit EV charging stations will keep residential communities relevant and marketable, and provide a positive impact to property values.

 While adding EV charging stations to the community may seem to make sense, the process could be quite complex.
 Associations must take a broader look at the implications of EV stations to ensure they fit the needs of the community as a whole.

-In a gated community with single-family homes, a resident who purchases a EV can have a charging station installed on their property, tying it into the home’s electricity.
+In a gated community with single-family homes, a resident who purchases an EV can have a charging station installed on their property, tying it into their home’s electricity.
 It’s a simple solution with few headaches for the association.

 But in a condominium development, the solutions aren’t so simple.

 Should the community dedicate a few spots to allow for charging or multiple locations throughout the community?
 And would there ever be an option to allow for residents to purchase or lease a spot full time?

 If you decide on resident-dedicated spots, how are these installed?
 Who pays for them?
 How much electricity is available for each?

-- If you decide on communal spots, what rules would need to be put in place to make the process seamless?
+If you decide on communal spots, what rules would need to be put in place to make the process seamless?
 Do you establish a plug-in time limit?
 Who moves the cars?
 And what’s the plan to expand on these communal spots when usage increases as these become more popular?

 What are the implications from an insurance perspective?